Spack-H/Individual_Project_DIGHUM101/README.md

 - **Data Upload and Setup**: Uploading and setting up the dataset.
 - **Data Reduction & Visualization**: Reducing the dataset size for faster computation and visualizing class distribution.
 - **Text Examples**: Examples of both human and AI-generated text.
-- **Text Preprocessing & Splitting**: Preprocessing the text and splitting it into training and testing sets.
+- **Text Preprocessing & Splitting**: Processing part of the text and splitting it into training and testing sets.
 - **Vectorization**: Converting text data into numerical vectors using TF-IDF.
 - **Model Training and Evaluation**: Training and evaluating Logistic Regression and Decision Tree models.
 - **Results Visualization**: Visualizing confusion matrices for both models.